 So you’ve had your last part-ex for a few years now.
 It’s just scraped a pass on its MOT and you’re pretty sure in a few month’s time it’ll be ready to kick the bucket.

-You’ve got your heart set on a new contract hire Volkswagen Passat - a brand new lease vehicle means you won’t have to worry about MOTs again (yippee!).
+You’ve had a look at our PCP vs lease and lease or buy a car posts and you've now got your heart set on a new personal contract hire deal on Volkswagen Passat.
+A brand new lease vehicle means you won’t have to worry about MOTs again (yippee!).

 You’re desperate to get rid of this ticking time bomb that you’re currently burdened with but the deal you want requires at least 3 months to be paid upfront and you haven’t got that kind of cash just sitting around.

 What are your options?
 In this blog, we’re going to look at whether you can part exchange your old car to pay for the initial deposit on a shiny new lease car and what your alternatives are for keeping your initial deposit low.

 Can I trade in my car for money off my lease?

 Whether you’re an individual looking for a personal lease or a limited company looking for a new business lease, this can be a great way to start paying off the cost to lease a car.

 It’s worth getting in touch with a few brokers to see who will give the highest valuation for your car.
 This handy Car Valuation Tool by Autotrader should give you a good ball-park figure for the part-exchange value of your car.
 These prices change every day based on live data, so don’t be surprised if you get two different valuations.